buttonwoodcx/doc-bcx-validation/src/reference/if-transformer.md

 validation.validate('id23', {if: &quot;$value != 'NA'&quot;, validate: /id\d+/, message: 'invalid id format'});
 // => undefined" mode="js"></code-viewer></div>

 > We only support expression in `if` condition check, not function.
 This is to support an edge case that user really want to validate a property named "if" in the model.
-We will show example of this edge case in [nested rule](#/reference/nested-rule).
+We will show example of this edge case in [summary](#/reference/summary).

 Conditional validation was implemented as `if` transformer.
 We will explain more in [transformer rule](#/reference/transformer-rule).